shrop/os-app-configs/shrop-macbookair.md

 Tower

 * Install the Command Line Tool under the Integration section of the Tower menu
-* set FileMerge as the default diff/merge tool
+* Set FileMerge as the default diff/merge tool
 * Add a space to the toolbar and the open in Finder and open in Terminal buttons to the toolbar

 Twitterific